 Item Uncertainties Effect if actual results differ from assumptions Actuarial Estimation of the net liability to The effects on the net present value of pay pensions depends on a pension liability of changes promised number of complex judgements in individual assumptions retirement relating to the discount rate used, can be measured.
-For benefits (Note the rate at which salaries are instance, a 0.5% increase in 17) projected to increase, changes in the discount rate retirement ages, mortality rates assumption would result in and expected returns on pension a decrease in the pension fund assets.
-A firm of consulting liability of approximately actuaries is engaged to provide £1,023 million.
-A 0.25% the Fund with expert advice increase in assumed about the assumptions to be earnings inflation would applied. increase the value of liabilities by approximately £47 million, and a one-year increase in assumed life expectancy would increase the liability by approximately £372 million.
+For benefits (Note the rate at which salaries are instance, a 0.5% increase in 17) projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+A firm of consulting actuaries is engaged to provide the Fund with expert advice about the assumptions to be applied. the discount rate assumption would result in a decrease in the pension liability of approximately £1,023 million.
+A 0.25% increase in assumed earnings inflation would increase the value of liabilities by approximately £47 million, and a one-year increase in assumed life expectancy would increase the liability by approximately £372 million.
 Alternative Private equity investments are The total private equity

 Item Uncertainties Effect if actual results differ from assumptions investments - valued at fair value in investments in the financial Private equity accordance with the International statements are £598 million.
 (Note 13) Private Equity Venture Capital The investment manager Valuation Guidelines.
 These recommends a tolerance of investments are not publicly 10% around the net asset listed and as such there is a value (+/-£60m) degree of estimation involved in the valuation.
 Alternative Infrastructure investments are The total infrastructure investments - valued at fair value in investments in the financial Infrastructure accordance with the International statements are £470 million.
 (Note 13) Private Equity Venture Capital The investment managers Valuation Guidelines.
 These recommends a tolerance of investments are not publicly 10% around the net asset listed and as such there is a value (+/-£47m) degree of estimation involved in the valuation.
 Alternative There is no standard for the The total private debt investments - valuation of private debt, but investments in the financial Private debt most general partners of private statements are £340 million.
-(Note 13) debt funds will base their The investment managers valuations on a 3 rd party valuer, recommends a tolerance of such as Duff & Phelps.
+(Note 13) debt funds will base their The investment managers valuations on a 3 rd party valuer, recommends a tolerance of such as Duff & Phelps .
 These 5% around the net asset investments are not publicly value (+/-£17m) listed and as such there is a degree of estimation involved in the valuation.